 Declaration of No Impediment

 In addition to all the paperwork above, when meeting the registrar both partners are required to sign a declaration that they know of no lawful impediment to the proposed marriage.
-Note that this declaration does never override the need to provide the paperwork as detailed above!
+Note that this declaration does not override the need to provide the paperwork as detailed above!

 Marriage Registration Form

-A Marriage Registration Form (in short MRF) is the final "Irish marriage licence", giving official authorization for a couple to marry.
+A Marriage Registration Form (in short MRF) is the final "Irish marriage license", giving official authorization for a couple to marry.
 Without this, you simply can't get legally married in Ireland.
 Providing there is no impediment to the marriage and all documentation is in order, the MRF will be issued fairly swiftly.

 The actual wedding should follow swiftly as well -- the MRF is good for six months of the proposed date of marriage given on the form.
 If this time frame proves to be too tight, for whatever reason, a new MRF is required (meaning jumping through all the bureaucratic hoops again).